SSD Coordinators should work with AP Coordinators to do the following:

 - Note the percentage of extended time approved for each.

-- Refer to Part 2 of the 2019-20 AP Coordinator’s Manual (.pdf/4.61MB) for tables listing the standard time as well as 50 percent and 100 percent extended time for each exam.
+- Refer to the AP Coordinator’s Manual (.pdf/4.61MB) for tables listing the standard time as well as time and a half (+50%) and double time (+100%) for each exam.
 Guidelines for determining extended time for AP Exams in world languages and Music Theory are also provided.

 - Write in the total amount of testing time approved, and in the "Approved" columns, write the approved testing time for each part and each section.